 Right at the heart of the Peak District, this area offers ‘England in miniature’ – beautiful countryside, stately homes, sparkling rivers and a wealth of pretty villages.
-Visit the market town of Bakewell,the surrounding scenery is unbelievably varied – with wide green valleys overlooked by towering gritstone edges and spectacular narrow gorge-like valleys with craggy limestone outcrops.
+Visit the market town of Bakewell or the village of Hassop, enjoy the surrounding scenery that is unbelievably varied – with wide green valleys overlooked by towering gritstone edges and spectacular narrow gorge-like valleys with craggy limestone outcrops.
 Riverside paths by the Derwent, Wye and Lathkill offer gentle walks, whilst stretches of heather moorland such as Stanton Moor give a feeling of being ‘on top of the world’.
 Picturesque villages, all built of local stone, nestle in the landscape often around a village green or pub, with well dressings and carnivals taking place in the summer months.
 Chatsworth House, Haddon Hall and a clutch of smaller historic halls show off their grand architecture; whilst little cottages are resplendent with their hanging baskets and pretty gardens.

 Famous spring water and an opera house

 The area’s main hub is Buxton and is famed for its spring water drawn from St Ann’s Well.
 It is described as the gateway to the Peak District National Park, because of its proximity to county borders with Cheshire and Staffordshire.
 Buxton also has a higher elevation than any other town and city in England.
 It’s an attractive town with its own opera house,designed by Frank Matcham and Poole’s Cavern, a giant limestone cave.
 It’s the Bath of the north!